gregolsky/ansible-collection-ravendb/roles/ravendb-node/README.md

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

-    - hosts: servers
+    - hosts: ravendb_cluster
       roles:
-         - { role: username.rolename, x: 42 }
+         - { role: gregolsky.ravendb, ravendb_server_version: 5.2.2 }

 License
 -------